 What Trees are at Risk from proposals to expand SeaTac International Airport?

-Map of Known SAMP Tree Loss Proposals
+Map of Selected SAMP and other Tree Loss Proposals

 Sources